 Eating more protein, exercising, staying hydrated, and limiting your intake of refined carbs and sugary beverages are a few simple ways to decrease your daily calorie intake.

-In addition to cutting calories, there are several steps you can take to lose weight in a sustainable, long-lasting manner:
+In addition to cutting calories, there are several steps you can take to lose weight in a sustainable, long lasting manner:

 - Try meal prepping.
 Many people find that meal prepping is a convenient way to eat well and save time.
-Pick one or two days to prepare your meals ahead of time so that you can enjoy delicious dishes all week long.

 In addition to decreasing your daily calorie intake, the tips outlined above may support long-term weight loss.

 Although counting calories can be an effective strategy for weight loss, it’s important to remember that there are many other factors to consider when choosing what and how to eat.

 Instead of focusing solely on calories, it’s best to follow a balanced diet that’s rich in a variety of nutritious, whole foods.

 If you do decide to cut calories, be careful not to decrease your intake too much, as doing so may cause several serious side effects (